zipCoder933/Xbuilders/notes/chunk/greedy meshing demo.md

                     } else {

                         /*
-                         * And the rest are set to type 3.
+                         * And the rest are set to typeReference 3.
                          */
                         face = new VoxelFace();
                         face.type = 3;